Algerian women in France: Civil War

-Shortly after gaining independence from France, Algeria began to experience serious political turmoil eventually leading to the civil war of the 1990s that caused many Algerians to leave the country.
+Shortly after gaining independence from France, Algeria began to experience serious political turmoil, eventually leading to the civil war of the 1990s that caused many Algerians to leave the country.
 On 4 January 1992, the military took over the Algerian government, putting Mohammed Boudiaf in place shortly afterward.
-On 29 June 1992, Mohammed Boudiaf was assassinated by a body guard with supposed Islamic ties—this incited much more violence and the formation of the Armed Islamic Group.
+On 29 June 1992, Mohammed Boudiaf was assassinated by a bodyguard with supposed Islamist ties—this incited much more violence and the formation of the Armed Islamic Group.
 Many changes in power occur and violence from many groups, especially the Armed Islamic Group and the Berbers, continues today.
 The power struggle between these two groups is the root of the upheaval in Algeria that caused these women immigrants to give up their old way of life in search of a better one in France.

 Emigration to France

 The impact that the Arabs left on Algerian culture was large and has not yet left the minds of the people.
 Islam gave hope to many poorer women in the countryside, leaving a deep-seated belief in Islam that was carried to France.
 It is mainly this clash of religious values, rituals and even rumors that has caused a cultural conflict in France.